|

 of financial contracts, including forwards, futures, swaps and options.
 Most

+derivatives are characterized by high leverage.
 Since derivatives are mere contracts, just about anything

 can be used as an underlying asset.
 There are even derivatives based on weather